flashmob/go-guerrilla/README.md

 To build, just run

-$ go build
+$ make guerrillad

-Rename goguerrilla.conf.sample to goguerrilla.conf
+Then rename goguerrilla.conf.sample to goguerrilla.conf

 By default, the saveMail() function saves the meta-data of an email into MySQL while the body is saved in Redis.